EPCCed/archer2-intro-package/_episodes/03-software-env.md

 Release Date:
 -------------
-  November 2019
+  August 2020

 Purpose:
 --------
-  * Support for AMD's AOCC compiler.
-  * Fixes a broken symlink for the 'bin' directory.
+  * Update to upstream release 4.7.4.

 Product and OS Dependencies:
 ----------------------------
-  The NetCDF release is supported on the following Cray systems:
+  The NetCDF release is supported on the following systems:
-    * Cray XC systems with CLE 6.0 or later
+    * Cray XC systems with CLE 7.0 UP02 or later

-  The NetCDF 4.6.3.2 release requires the following software products:
+  The NetCDF 4.7.4.0 release requires the following software products:

-    Cray HDF5 1.10.5.*
+    Cray HDF5 1.12.0.*
     CrayPE 2.1.2 or later

     One or more compilers:
-        CCE 8.7 or later
+        CCE 9.0 or later
-        GCC 7.3 or later
+        GCC 8.0 or later
         Intel 19.0 or later
-        PGI 19.0 or later
+        PGI 20.1 or later
-        Allinea 18.2.0 or later
+        Allinea 20.0 or later
-        AOCC 2.0 or later
+        AOCC 2.1 or later

 Notes and Limitations:
 ---------------------